bahrus/templ-mount/README.md

 </details>

-templ-mount helps create templates from url's, which point to HTML files or streams.
+templ-mount helps load templates from url's, which point to HTML files or streams.
 It takes some ideas from [html-include-element](https://www.npmjs.com/package/html-include-element).

 <details>
     <summary>templ-mount's origin story</summary>